 For Monbourquette, this is how we take the third of twelve steps in forgiveness.
+Sharing your hurt is fundamental in this process.
 How do you keep relationships open in your family?

 We are stuck